harmony of

 WHAT IS YOUR BACKGROUND?

-I spent 25 years in Japan, where I studied the Sogetsu style of Japanese Ikebana and acquired my teacher certification.
-Living in Japan has deeply influenced my sense of aesthetics, awareness of nature, and attitude to life and art.
+Spending over 25 years in Japan, where I studied the Sogetsu style of Japanese Ikebana and earned my teacher certification, profoundly shaped my sense of aesthetics, connection to nature and approach to life and art.
+Now living in tropical Far North Queensland, I am continually inspired by the beauty and vibrant energy of this unique environment.

 WHAT IS IKEBANA?